Almost quiet (2026)

 It came from a place beyond words, carried by instinct, colour, and movement.Created in a moment of playful surrender, it is part of an ongoing exploration of what it means to be present – without justification, without narrative.
 Just here.
 Just now.There’s a paradox in that: how something seemingly “pointless” can feel so essential.
 “Emerging for no reason” is a celebration of that feeling – of creating without needing a reason, and finding joy in what appears.

-This work will be exhibited at “Art Shopping” at Carrousel du Louvre, Paris, on 17-19 October 2025
+This work was exhibited at “Art Shopping” at Carrousel du Louvre, Paris, on 17-19 October 2025

 Tender target (2024)